cashier-go/cashier/README.md

 `mongo` is MongoDB and accepts `username`, `password` and `host` arguments.
 All arguments are optional and multiple hosts can be specified using comma-separated values: `mongo:dbuser:dbpasswd:host1,host2`.
 `sqlite` is the SQLite database and accepts a `path` argument.

-If no datastore is specified the `mem` store is used.
+If no datastore is specified the `mem` store is used by default.

 Examples: